torvalds/linux/Documentation/userspace-api/mseal.rst

 - Chrome browser: protect some security sensitive data structures.

 - System mappings:
-  The system mappings are created by the kernel and includes vdso, vvar, vvar_vclock, vectors (arm compat-mode), sigpage (arm compat-mode), uprobes.
+  The system mappings are created by the kernel and include vdso, vvar, vvar_vclock, vectors (arm compat-mode), sigpage (arm compat-mode), uprobes.

-  Those system mappings are readonly only or execute only, memory sealing can protect them from ever changing to writable or unmmap/remapped as different attributes.
+  Those system mappings are readonly only or execute only, memory sealing can protect them from ever changing to writable or unmapped/remapped as different attributes.
 This is useful to mitigate memory corruption issues where a corrupted pointer is passed to a memory management system.

   If supported by an architecture (CONFIG_ARCH_SUPPORTS_MSEAL_SYSTEM_MAPPINGS), the CONFIG_MSEAL_SYSTEM_MAPPINGS seals all system mappings of this architecture.

-  The following architectures currently support this feature: x86-64, arm64, loongarch and s390.

   WARNING: This feature breaks programs which rely on relocating or unmapping system mappings.
 Known broken software at the time